-3. Eligible service providers participating in waiver and affirmation that they are in good standing: At this time there are no service providers to affirm, as the waiver seeks to abolish area eligibility requirements for summer feeding when schools are closed due to COVID-19.
-However, School Food Authorities (SFAs) wishing to claim reimbursements under this waiver will only be approved if in good standing with the state agency.
+3. Eligible service providers participating in waiver and affirmation that they are in good standing: At this time, there are no service providers to affirm, as the waiver seeks to abolish area eligibility requirements for summer feeding beyond June 30, 2022.
+School Food Authorities (SFAs) wishing to claim reimbursements under this waiver will only be approved if in good standing with the state agency.

 4. Description of the challenge the State agency is seeking to solve, the goal of the waiver to improve services under the Program, and the expected outcomes if the waiver is granted.
-[Section 12(l)(2)(A)(iii) and 12(l)(2)(A)(iv) of the NSLA]: The agency is seeking to absolve the requirement that the SFA may only serve meals at sites which meet area eligibility criteria as stated in USDA Policy Memo SP 09-2017 which refers site eligibility of Seamless Summer Option (SSO) sites to Summer Food Service Program (SFSP) requirements where at least 50% of children must qualify for free or reduced-price meals through one of three mechanisms-through either school data, census data, or additional verified data.
+[Section 12(l)(2)(A)(iii) and 12(l)(2)(A)(iv) of the NSLA]: The agency is seeking to absolve the requirement that the SFAs may only serve meals at sites which meet area eligibility criteria as stated in USDA Policy Memo SP 09-2017 which refers site eligibility of Seamless Summer Option (SSO) sites to Summer Food Service Program (SFSP) requirements where at least 50% of children must qualify for free or reduced-price meals through one of three mechanisms-through either school data, census data, or additional verified data.